 Putting it in writing also helps structure our thoughts and discover any holes in our argumentation.
 What it doesn’t mean, though, is that we agree with the point of view we’re writing about.
 At this point, it only means we will understand it much better.
-We’re one step closer to being 100% sure that our own views were absolutely correct to begin with.
+After this step, we’re one step closer to being 100% sure that our own views were absolutely correct.

 2. Help Your Counterpart Steelman Their Argument

 On to the second step.
-This one is about taking our newfound knowledge on the subject and sharing it with whomever we disagree.
+This one is about taking our newfound knowledge on the subject and sharing it with whomever we disagree with.
 Why?
 Here’s John Stuart Mill again:

 Nor is it enough that he should hear the opinions of adversaries from his own teachers, presented as they state them, and accompanied by what they offer as refutations.
 He must be able to hear them from persons who actually believe them…